puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-update-policies.md

   [Back to Top](#available-group-policies)

 ## Update policy override default (UpdateDefault)
->Edge Update 1.2.145.5 and later
+>Microsoft Edge Update 1.2.145.5 and later

 ### Description
-Lets you specify the default behavior for all channels on how Edge Update handles available updates from Microsoft Edge.
+Lets you specify the default behavior for all channels on how Microsoft Edge Update handles available updates from Microsoft Edge.
 Can be overridden for individual channels by specifying the ‘Update policy override’ policy for those specific channels.

-If you enable this policy, Edge Update handles Microsoft Edge updates according to how you configure the following options:
+If you enable this policy, Microsoft Edge Update handles Microsoft Edge updates according to how you configure the following options:

 - Always allow updates: Updates are always applied when found, either by periodic update check or by a manual update check.
 - Automatic silent updates only: Updates are applied only when they’re found by the periodic update check.